dialectlabs/smart-messaging/README.md

 ![6 0](https://user-images.githubusercontent.com/3632945/200104889-b17dc897-0384-4263-9617-b9619cf8f89f.png)

-Develoeprs may add an additional `dialect` meta tag in the `<head>` section of their sites.
-Any Dialect comptabible clients will then render a button on the link preview according to the smart message.
+Developers may add an additional `dialect` meta tag in the `<head>` section of their sites.
+Any Dialect compatible clients will then render a button on the link preview according to the smart message.

 ```html
 <html>